Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 Image Credit: Wacom

 Wacom’s Cintiq pen displays allow you to draw directly on a screen with a digital stylus.
-This is the most natural way of creating that you can expect from a graphics tablet – it’s very much like drawing with a real pen on paper.
+This is the most natural way of creating digital art that you can expect from a graphics tablet – it’s very much like drawing with a real pen on paper.

 A Wacom Cintiq is generally considered the best choice for that purpose.